 In Florence, Palazzo Vecchio is the main government building and town hall.
-Inside, you can see Roman remnants, Medieval fortifications, and exquisite Renaissance chambers adorned with paintings from the Renaissance period.
-Palazzo Vecchio sits ri...
+Step inside to discover a treasure trove of Roman remnants, Medieval fortifications, and exquisite Renaissance chambers adorned with...

 Founded On